jamesbrond/todoist-template/docs/template/template_yaml_syntax.md

 **content** [String]

 Task content.
 This value may contain markdown-formatted text and hyperlinks.
-Details on markdown support can be found in the [Text Formatting article](https://todoist.com/help/articles/text-formatting) in the Todoist Help Center.
+Details on Markdown support can be found in the [Text Formatting article](https://todoist.com/help/articles/text-formatting) in the Todoist Help Center.

 **description** [String]

 A description for the task.
 This value may contain markdown-formatted text and hyperlinks.
-Details on markdown support can be found in the [Text Formatting article](https://todoist.com/help/articles/text-formatting) in the Todoist Help Center.
+Details on Markdown support can be found in the [Text Formatting article](https://todoist.com/help/articles/text-formatting) in the Todoist Help Center.

 **labels** [Array of String]